 Also, in order sell your video as widely as possible around the world we work with the Associated Press, who license Newsflare video via their Video Hub.
 We have also partnered with Reuters, to increase your chances of selling a video.
 Please note, that AP declares video sales monthly and Reuters report to us quarterly, so your payments might take some time to be processed.

 TV Production: Television production teams contact us to help them find clips to make a show.

-For example, Channel 4 produced "Britain's Wildest Weather" used Newsflare member videos.
+For example, Channel 4 produced "Britain's Wildest Weather" using Newsflare member videos.
 Everyone who had their video featured received a payment depending on how many seconds their clip was used in the show.

 YouTube Monetisation: We can arrange for YouTube to allow advertising around your video.
 The amount of money earned will depend on the number of times the video has been viewed and what ads are placed around it and if the viewer has watched your video for long enough for them to claim advertising money from the brand.
 See How to make money from YouTube for more information about requesting this to be set up for you.